Y. Frank Freeman

 Young Frank Freeman (14 December 1890 – 5 February 1969) was studio head at Paramount Pictures from 1938 to 1959.
-Freeman was born in Greenville, Georgia, and graduated from the Georgia Institute of Technology in 1910.
-In addition to his work with Paramount, he also worked in the fields of banking, higher education, and athletics.
+In addition to his work with Paramount, he also worked in the fields of banking, real estate, higher education, and athletics.

-He joined S.A.
-Lynch Theatrical Enterprises in Atlanta who later were acquired by Paramount.
-He rose through Paramount's ranks and moved to Hollywood in 1932.
-In 1935, he was elected vice president in charge of theater operations and by 1938 he had been named vice president in charge of studio operations.
-He remained in this role until 1959.
-He retired from Paramount in 1967.
+Early life and education

+Freeman was born in Greenville, Georgia, as the second child and first son of Young Frank Freeman, a cotton farmer and merchant, and Mary, née Thrash.
+He graduated from the Georgia Institute of Technology in 1910.